prapalu/esw/collections/2021/README.md

 # 2021 Collection

-In this folder there are everything about the 2021 collection.
+This folder contains the 2021 collection.

 ## Statistics